-The Tax Agency begins an operation against tax fraud in the timber trade sector
+The Tax Agency launches an operation against tax fraud in the timber trade sector

 Operation 'Llamera'